 The horses were offered to us without cost, from herds in Ceredigion and Sussex.
 The name ‘Konik’ is the Polish word for ‘small horse’.
 The breed was created prior to the nineteenth century by farmers around Białowieża Forest in Poland who captured and domesticated tarpan from the forest, probably cross-breeding with a local domestic breed.
 Konik was identified as a breed early in the twentieth century and has been valued since on the basis of its closeness to the primitive horse.

 In terms of welfare, our horses are not in any way neglected despite their feral lifestyle.
 We have a diligent husbandry regime with regular monitoring to ensure that the horses are in good condition and displaying healthy behaviour.
 We are registered with a veterinary service which is available for routine health checks and emergencies.
 We take our commitments to their welfare very seriously.

 The herd has produced five foals so far.
 This is a modest population growth, so they are not likely to exceed the capacity of the site for many years.
 They are a gentle, calm breed and provide a welcome sight to visitors of the wildwood.

 One of our main objectives is to increase tree cover.
 Although they browse young trees, the horses also create conditions for tree regeneration by disturbing vegetation and exposing the soil.
 With effectively no internal fencing, they have uninterrupted access to 350 acres at Bwlch Corog, so it is interesting to observe the interplay between tree cover and browsing.
 Specifically, our tree planting strategy takes into account the presence of herbivores.
 See article No Fence Tree Planting.

-For more detail about the characteristics and history of the Polish Konik Horse – Characteristics and historical background of native descendants of tarpan .
+For more detail about the characteristics and history of the breed see the paper Polish Konik Horse – Characteristics and Historical Background of Native Descendents of Tarpan